johlju/PublishCodeCovCoverage/README.md

 # Custom Azure Pipeline Extension for Codecov.io

+> [!NOTE]
+> This is an unofficial Azure Pipeline task not affiliated with Codecov.io.
+It uses the official Codecov CLI from Codecov.io to upload coverage reports.

 This repository contains a custom Azure Pipeline extension that handles code coverage uploads to Codecov.io.
-The extension uses the official Codecov CLI to securely upload coverage reports.

 ## Prerequisites